⏱ 4 minute read

 Intel officials will assess ‘risk to national security’ from documents found at Trump’s Mar-a-Lago.
 In a letter to lawmakers, Director of National Intelligence Avril Haines said her office is conducting a damage assessment of the documents recovered from the former president’s Florida club Aug.
 8.

 US Navy is developing directed energy systems to counter hypersonic missile threats from China and Russia.
-The US Navy is developing directed energy systems as a potential defense against hypersonic missiles, the Navy's top admiral said, calling advances and have made in hypersonic weapon technology “a significant concern.”
+The US Navy is developing directed energy systems as a potential defense against hypersonic missiles, the Navy’s top admiral said, calling advances Russia and China have made in hypersonic weapon technology “a significant concern.”

 HOMELAND SECURITY

-Ex-Air Force sergeant gets life in deputy's killing.
-A former Air Force sergeant who was linked to an anti-government extremist movement and in 2020 attacked officials amid protests over the killing of George Floyd has been sentenced to life in prison without parole in the killing of a Northern sheriff's sergeant.
+Ex-Air Force sergeant gets life in deputy’s killing.
+A former Air Force sergeant who was linked to an anti-government extremist movement and in 2020 attacked law enforcement officials amid protests over the killing of George Floyd has been sentenced to life in prison without parole in the killing of a Northern California sheriff’s sergeant.

 CHINA THREAT

 Two Navy ships transit Taiwan Strait, first since Pelosi visit.
-The U.S. 7th Fleet said the USS Antietam and USS Chancellorsville were conducting a routine transit through the Strait on Sunday.
+The U.S. 7th Fleet said the USS Antietam and USS Chancellorsville were conducting a routine transit through the Taiwan Strait on Sunday.

 US Coast Guard ship denied port call in Solomons.
 A U.S. Coast Guard cutter conducting patrols as part of an international mission to prevent illegal fishing was recently unable to get clearance for a scheduled port call in the Solomon Islands, according to reports, an incident that comes amid growing concerns of Chinese influence on the Pacific nation.